I’ve got something new for you today.

 And it’s not entirely serious.

 But actually, it is kinda serious.
 I’ve been trying to become a better travel writer the last few months.
-And as a result, I’ve been reading more travel writing.
+As a result, I’ve been reading a lot more standard travel writing.

 And here’s what I have to say about the “respectable” travel writers out there…